Frequently Asked Questions

 - When can I apply to the Fellowship Program?

 - Applications for the Fellowship are accepted on a rolling basis throughout the year.
 Due to the number of applications received for the Fellowship classes, we can no longer guarantee placement in a specific class.
 Applicants are accepted on a first qualified, first-accepted basis.
 Assignment to a specific class is by date of payment of the Holding Fee and Deposit and availability of open seats.
-Classes start in February and August of each year.
+Classes start in spring and fall of each year.

 - What if I'm not currently in practice?
 Can I still be accepted into the Fellowship?